Online learning options

 When you complete Advising 101, please indicate your preference for an online schedule in the notes.

 If you haven’t completed the Advising 101 questionnaire yet, that’s your next step.
-Then, make an appointment with Jenna Gilbert to discuss your preference for an online-only schedule.

 When you register for classes, you’ll have a couple tools at your disposal to help you pick out an online schedule.

 Download a list of online classes.
 We’re updating this list every few days, so keep checking.
 If you don’t see a course on there that you’d like to see offered online, let us know.

 For option number 2... when you log in to WebOPUS to register for classes, you can use the Advanced Search to display only the courses offered online.
 Here’s how:

 This will show you all the courses offered online, or those with a remote access option.
 Select from those courses to build your online-only schedule.

 If you're a First-year student, you'll need to request an exemption from the "All First-year students live on campus" rule.
 You can do that online.

 Even if you’re studying online this semester, you’ll want your SkyCard.
 Upload your photo online, and we’ll mail it to you.
 Easy peasy.